The Inside Scoop on Core Training

-Every house requires a solid foundation to ensure the structure stays strong against the strain of everyday wear and tear.
+Every house requires a solid foundation to ensure the structure stays strong against the strain of everyday wear and tear, here is The Inside Scoop on Core Training.
 Without a good foundation, your structure is most likely going topple over or crumble to the ground under the pressure of the elements.
 Your body – in training – is that brick house.
 Your core is that foundation, and without sturdy core muscles, you too will crumble.
 Intensive core training will not only keep you on your feet and injury free, but it’s also beneficial for correcting poor posture which can hinder your gains in terms of strength and cardiovascular ability.

 The Inner Unit